zapier/visual-builder/docs/_build/fields/add-fields.md

 #### Dynamic Dropdown

-If users need to select data from their account in your app — such as a project, folder, team member, or other user-specific detail — then you would use a dynamic dropdown.
+If users need to select data from their account in your app — such as a project, folder, team member, or other user-specific detail with a corresponding ID — then you would use a dynamic dropdown.
 For dynamic dropdowns, Zapier first fetches data from your API and then displays it in a menu.
+Never make users type in an ID number, rather use this functionality or [add a search action](https://platform.zapier.com/build/search) to find the ID number automatically.

 The best way to make a dynamic dropdown is to use a dedicated trigger to fetch the values for the menu.